Showing posts with label Voting. Show all posts

 To merely suggest that there might be a different way to look at things invites comebacks such as, “Elections have consequences.”

-That is true, but that doesn’t answer the question about the proper role politics is to play in the lives of Christians.
+It is true that elections have consequences, but that doesn’t answer the question about the proper role politics is to play in the lives of Christians.

-Remember, what we think most about naturally becomes the most important thing to use.
-Thinking too much about politics and allowing it to become the most important thing about life (which it has, because we live in a culture where every things is political) is just one of the real dangers Christians face when getting involved in politics.
+Remember, what we think most about naturally becomes the most important thing to us.
+Thinking too much about politics allows it to become the most important thing about life (which it has, because we live in a culture where every things is political).
+This just one of the real dangers Christians face when getting involved in politics.

 What can we apply to our lives from this advice from John Wesley?